dostuffthatmatters/I14Worlds2021Frontend/OpenTickets.md

 # Small Changes Left to Make

 This is a collection of all the things that are left to change.
 Just small stuff (e.g. some style modifications on different vieports).

 * Change the images 2 and 3 ("AR One" and "Group Shot") to smaller versions on mobile (no need to download 2800px on mobile)

-* More narrow lines in Footer (copyright, etc.) on mobile

 * Image Slider: When aspect ratio of image matches the aspect ratio of the screen to a certain degree the three control buttons overlap with the image card

+* Redirect routes like "/gallery/1/ed" or "/gallery/ed" to 404
+(Right now I can either remount the component every time a user switches from "/gallery" to "/gallery/1" and do that rerouting by including "exact" inside a Route-Component OR I can do it like this by not remounting components unneccessarily but the "exact" option doesn't work because of regex)